KIBBLE FROM HEAVEN

 Kibble From Heaven = probably just as much from the old song (and Steve Martin movie title) "Pennies From Heaven", as it is from the obvious Biblical reference, Manna from Heaven.
 Though it does have a Man from Heaven...

 Sweethome, Oregon = one of my housemates grew up in Sweethome.
 A farm and ranch town she was glad to get out of.
-"The three main crops were alcohol, guns, and incest."
-Why the ranch stuff felt so good, in the dream, I don't know.
+"Our three main crops were alcohol, guns, and incest."
+Why the ranch stuff felt so positive, in the dream, I don't know.

 LATER THAT DAY